Jbleezy/BO1-Reimagined/README.md

 * Ammo now gets added at the same time that it does in the reload animation
 * Removed weapon bob from movement
 * Added sprint and dive animations
+* Added sound from BO2 that plays when attempting to fire when out of ammo
 * Decreased first raise time from 2.4 seconds to 1.8 seconds
 * Unupgraded: impact damage - 2500
 * Unupgraded: maximum explosion damage - 2500